OneMoreSummer/academic-kickstart/content/post/questioning-the-underdog-hypothesis-2-fumarco-gibbs-jarvis-rossi/index.md

 Salaries:

-So what they really found over-selected Q1 not as good as the other Birth Quarters.
+So what they really found was over-selected Q1 and to a lesser extent over-selected Q2 were not as good as the other under-selected Birth Quarters.
 Perhaps the Fall of the Top Dog rather than Rise of the Underdog?

 [Full Paper (Open Access)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0182827)